 - In July 2014, India rescinded a duty exemption and implemented a 10 percent basic duty on a range of advanced telecom technologies classified under the 8517 heading. - Three years later in July 2017, New Delhi again imposed import duties of 10 percent, this time on a much broader group of telecom equipment products including mobile phones, smart phones, and base stations. - Only five months later in December 2017, India boosted the duty rate on cell phones and smart phones once more, from 10 percent to 15 percent. - In February 2018, India further increased the duty on cellular mobile phones from 15 percent to 20 percent, while raising duties on phone parts from a range of 7.5-10 percent to 15 percent.
-The duty on wearable devices was raised from 10 percent to 20 percent. - In April 2018, India announced it will impose a 10 percent duty on populated printed circuit boards (PCBs) used in mobile phones. - In October 2018, India said it will double the 10 percent levy on telecom goods including base stations, smart watches, optical transport and VOIP equipment to 20 percent and impose a new 10 percent duty on parts and components of telecom products that were previously not subject to duties. - In February of 2020, India's Union Budget proposed increasing customs duties on mobile phones and mobile phone components including fingerprint scanners, printed circuit board assemblies, by 10%.

-• In February of 2021, India's Union Budget again proposed increasing customs duties on mobile phone components including camera modules, connectors, printed circuit board assemblies, parts for the manufacture of lithium ion battery packs, and mobile phone charger inputs.
-These duties were put into place on February 2 pursuant to Customs Notification 03/2021.
+The duty on wearable devices was raised from 10 percent to 20 percent. - In April 2018, India announced it will impose a 10 percent duty on populated printed circuit boards (PCBs) used in mobile phones. - In October 2018, India said it will double the 10 percent levy on telecom goods including base stations, smart watches, optical transport and VOIP equipment to 20 percent and impose a new 10 percent duty on parts and components of telecom products that were previously not subject to duties. - In February of 2020, India's Union Budget proposed increasing customs duties on mobile phones and mobile phone components including fingerprint scanners, printed circuit board assemblies, by 10%. - In February of 2021, India's Union Budget again proposed increasing customs duties on mobile phone components including camera modules, connectors, printed circuit board assemblies, parts for the manufacture of lithium ion battery packs, and mobile phone charger inputs.
+These duties were put into place on February 2 pursuant to Customs Notification 03/2021. - In 2024, India's budget proposed decreasing customs duties on mobile phone, printed circuit board assemblies ("PCBAs") for mobile phones, and chargers to 15%; while at the same time increasing duties on PCBAs for specified telecommunications equipment.

 At the same time, New Delhi has rolled out multiple rounds of duties, it has clearly proclaimed its protectionist intentions to keep out foreign goods and create a domestic telecom equipment industry.
-In August 2018, the national telecom regulator announced a goal to slash imports of telecom equipment to "net zero" by 2022.

 India's national Digital Communications Policy released in September 2018 calls openly for "rationalising taxes and levies and differential duties to incentivize local manufacturing of [digital communications] equipment, networks and devices."
 It also called for incentivizing private operators to buy domestic Indian telecom products.
 Unfortunately, India's protectionist policies have made U.S. products more expensive and less competitive in the marketplace, effectively shrinking American market access.
+These tariffs specifically have led some TIA member companies to reduce U.S. manufacturing for certain products that they had previously exported to India.